 ‘Well for a start…did the mother actually see the daughter in her bed… or did she just see a body shape under the covers…?
 Did she go over and look at her daughter, kiss her daughter on her forehead…anything like that…?’ the old man asked.

-Luke thought for a moment.
+Luke's eyes lifted.
 ‘No,’ he said with a shake of his head.
 ‘No, they just looked in from the door.
 Kirk didn’t want Megan to wake Emily up.’

 The old man pointed to Luke and grinned. ’There you go…’